You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Asolo

 Asolo is a gorgeous little town that you simply have to make time to see.
 It's been an inspiration for poets, writers, and artists for centuries and has somehow managed to escape mass tourism.
 Good news too is that Asolo is blessed with some superb accommodation options.
-Top of my where to stay list are the Albergo al Sole and the Cipriani.
+At the top of my "where to stay" list are the Albergo al Sole and the Cipriani.

 If the Cipriani name sounds familiar, it's because the Cipriani family is behind the famous Hotel Cipriani in Venice, a true symbol of luxury and hospitality.
 The Asolo Cipriani is no less special—it’s a boutique experience, offering a more intimate setting with the same high standard of service and class you'd expect from the Cipriani legacy.